orbitsdev/lucyapp/DATA_MODEL.md

-# GAMBLE Mobile App Data Model
+# LuckyBet Data Model

-This document outlines the complete data model for the GAMBLE Mobile App, including entity relationships, data collections, and authentication requirements.
+This document outlines the complete data model for the LuckyBet app, including entity relationships, data collections, and authentication requirements.
 The backend will be implemented using Laravel.

 ## 1. Authentication Data Model